Rafiki’s Planet Watch at Disney’s Animal Kingdom

 And here we have something entirely different.

-Another area is dedicated to reptiles and amphibians.
-We’ve been at Rafiki’s Planet Watch in the past, and a cast member had a snake out.
-She allowed children to pet it and taught a lesson about how a snake sheds its skin.
+Next is an area dedicated to reptiles and amphibians.
+We’ve been at Rafiki’s Planet Watch in the past when a cast member had a snake out.
+She allowed children who were interested to pet it and taught a lesson about how a snake sheds its skin.

 Below is an African Bullfrog.
 He is tremendous.
-If you don’t see him here, there’s usually another one on display at Gorilla Falls Exploration Trail.
+If you don’t see him here, you might see him at Gorilla Falls Exploration Trail.

-If you are fortunate, you might run into a live surgery or examination.
+If you are fortunate, you might run into a live surgery or examination in the animal care facilities.
 Unfortunately, I’ve never seen this room in use.
 However, I tend to visit Rafiki’s Planet Watch later in the afternoon when things are winding down.

-Next to the surgery area, there’s a sizable laboratory.
-Again, you’ve got a better chance of seeing this place in action earlier rather than later.
+Next to the surgery area is the Science Center.
+Again, you’ll likely see this place in action earlier rather than later.

-Additionally, there’s a separate display dedicated to butterflies.
+A separate display is dedicated to butterflies.
 Like bees and other pollinators, butterflies are vital to the food chain.

 Related: Conservation Station at Animal Kingdom